 The EIBSS - counselling and talking therapy funding

-The EIBSS is able to provide up to £900 per year, towards counselling and talking therapy costs for private treatments.
+The EIBSS is able to provide funding towards counselling and talking therapy costs for private treatments.
 This is for someone who has been infected by blood products and is also available for their families.

 Funding is available for: